Welcome to our Specialist Maths Department

 Mathematics at GCSE is an important qualification both for employment and further academic studies.
 You will continue to study the subject across the four different areas of Number, Algebra, Shape and Data Handling; whilst being expected to apply these skills in more open ended problems.
 Being numerate in a modern world allows you to organise your finances and plan practical projects with accuracy.
 Skills in algebra enhance your ability to solve a wide variety of problems.
 Data handling skills can be applied to research in several curriculum areas.

-Assessment: The course at both foundation and higher levels will be assessed by two final exams - one non calculator and one calculator paper.
+Assessment: The course at both foundation and higher levels will be assessed by three final exams - one non calculator paper and two calculator papers.

 Progression: If taken at the higher level, Mathematics GCSE is a good introduction to Maths A level and will also support many other A level courses.
 A minimum of grade C at GCSE is a pre-requisite of all University courses and many other further education courses.